 Tested With GDSIO • 1X DGX-A100 • 5 X VAST Cbox Server Chassis & 5X VAST Lightspeed Enclosures • 4MB I/O Size • 4GB File Size • 96 Threads X 8 GPUs

 RDMA + Multiple Connections + GPUDirect Storage = 81,000% more performance than legacy NAS.
 When we started working with them, NVIDIA prototyped all of the GDS work on their own, such that there were no server-side modifications needed to drive very fast performance even in the earliest days.
 That’s the benefit of having a standards-based, linearly-scalable architecture as we’ve engineered at VAST Data.

 As mentioned at the beginning… this story is bigger than just AI, although it must be said that deep learning training may not run effectively at all without these enhancements.
 We see the need for significant client bandwidth beyond AI in the media space, in life science, in big data analytics, in HPC… even in enterprise backup environments.
 These applications have always had a good appetite for data.

 The applications haven’t changed, but the underlying computing infrastructure has, and legacy NFS has not evolved in a manner consistent with how processing architectures and applications have evolved.
 It will be interesting to see if and how the scale-up and scale-out toaster companies of yesterday re-work their architectures.
-Fortunately, this new “NFS Express” is faster than ever and couples with VAST Data’s to make it simple for customers to marry their evolving compute agenda with storage that’s fast, scalable and standards-based (so, easy to operate).
+Fortunately, this new “NFS Express” is faster than ever and couples with the VAST Data Platform to make it simple for customers to marry their evolving compute agenda with storage that’s fast, scalable and standards-based (so, easy to operate).
 This is one of the many reasons why IDC calls VAST Data’s new concept “the storage architecture of the future”.

 To learn more about how to unleash your file applications, just reach out to chat.